fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

-* Pager: The 'next' and 'previous' links are not disabled when on the last or first page respectively

 * Reorderer: Once focus is within the group of reorderable elements, shift-tab cannot be used to move focus out again.
 Tabbing forward must be used.